… is from page 924 of the 1999 Oxford World’s Classics edition of George Eliot’s magisterial Middlemarch; it’s the final line of the novel:

 (My only complaint is that Eliot still overstates the importance of historic acts.
 What most people regard as “historic acts,” to the extent that these are significant, find their significance mostly in being, not beneficial, but destructive or even calamitous.)

-This sentiment was on my mind when I wrote this remembrance of my mother in 2008.
+This sentiment was on my mind when I wrote this remembrance of my mother (pictured here as a girl of 16) in 2008.

 It’s easy and emotionally thrilling to cheer and invest your hopes in famous people spouting their plans to remake or improve society with big, sweeping, engineering-like projects.
 Yet no social advance of any lasting consequence ever resulted from such arrogance.
 Society is civil and prosperous only insofar as each of countless individuals is led to adjust, in this modest way or that small way, according to his or her own lights, to whatever knowledge he or she, on the spot and at the moment, encounters.